 WFAE President’s Report by Eric Leonardson

-The WFAE and local organizers of Invisible Places | Sounding Cities will be announcing a call for proposals at the beginning of January.
-Announcements will be made on the WFAE acoustic ecology discussion list and the WFAE Facebook Page.
-The symposium will happen with support from many organizations in Portugal, taking place within the annual Jardins Efémeros (Ephemeral Gardens) arts festival.
+The symposium has the full support of the city of Viseu, Binaural/Nodar, and other organizations in Portugal, taking place within the annual Jardins Efémeros (Ephemeral Gardens) arts festival.
 Alongside keynotes, workshops, and performances concerning sound, urbanism, and place, a meeting between artists and Portuguese researchers will be held with representatives of the WFAE in order to create the Portuguese Society for Acoustic Ecology.

 March 15th was also the deadline for submission to the other WFAE endorsed conference, Sound In the Land at Waterloo University, Ontario, Canada on June 5-8.
 I also plan to attend this event and encourage all, and especially those here in North America to attend.